 The Alchemy of Pure Gold Pigment

 I spent the weekend in my Woburn Walk studio making another batch of 24 carat gold pigment.
-It was used historically by painters and illuminators both in the Western world and in the East, and it is known as “shell gold” because it was usually stored in a shell.
+It was used historically by painter and illuminators both in the Western world and in the East, and it is known as “shell gold” because it was usually stored in a shell.
 Shell gold should be used with a small amount of gum Arabic solution to bind it (like a watercolour), and works best painted onto very smooth fine-grained paper or parchment.
 In painting there is no substitute for pure gold – when it is burnished with a smooth agate stone, nothing can gleam with quite the same fire.

 It takes about three days to fully process this wonderful product, using painstaking procedures that are almost a kind of alchemy.
 I first witnessed this amazing method twenty years ago in India, in the house of my master Bannu in Jaipur.